nexendrie/translation/docs/index.md

     debugger: %debugMode% # adds panel for Tracy if true
     loader:
         name: neon # neon, ini, json, yaml, php, catalogue or name of class implementing Nexendrie\Translation\Loaders\ILoader
-        folders:
+        folders: # folders where files with translations are located
             - %appDir%/lang # this is always present unless overwritten with !
     onUntranslated: # custom callbacks for Translator::onUntranslated()
         - ["@translator", "logUntranslatedMessage"] # this is always present unless overwritten with !
     compiler:
         enabled: false # should we compile messages catalogues?
-        languages: { } # compile catalogues only for these languages
+        languages: { } # compile catalogues only for these languages. if you do not specify any language, catalogues will compiled for ALL languages
 ```

 Param locale resolver takes language from presenter's parameter locale, the parameter's name is stored in property $param which can be changed at will.